formlio/forml/docs/tutorials/demos.rst

 -------

-Going one step further, the following pipeline is again using the model ensembling technique, but this time it is defines distinct transformation chain for each of the model branches (``OneHotEncoder`` for the ``RandomForestClassifier`` and ``Binarizer`` for ``BernoulliNB``).
+Going one step further, the following pipeline is again using the model ensembling technique, but this time it defines a distinct transformation chain for each of the model branches (``OneHotEncoder`` for the ``RandomForestClassifier`` and ``Binarizer`` for ``BernoulliNB``).

 .. literalinclude:: ../../tutorials/demos/complex.py